majorleaguetagpro/Rules/README.md

     * The first map of the season will also be the last.

 ### Section 3 - Game Settings
-1. The settings from the "Competitive Settings" checkbox must be used for the first half.
-This includes:
+1. The following settings must be used for all MLTP matches:

    * 10 minute duration
+   * No overtime
-* No cap limit
+   * No capture limit
+   * No mercy rule
    * User scripts disabled
    * Respawn warnings disabled

-2. Second half settings should be identical to first half settings except overtime should be turned on with the addition of these two settings:

    * OT Bonus Juke Juices Disabled
    * OT Respawn Increment Disabled

+   All other settings should follow the default TagPro settings:

+   * Acceleration: 100% (Default)
+   * Top Speed: 100% (Default)
+   * Bounciness: 100% (Default)
+   * Player Respawn: 3 Seconds (Default)
+   * Boost Respawn: 10 Seconds (Default)
+   * Bomb Respawn: 30 Seconds (Default)
+   * Power-up Respawn: 1 Minute (Default)
+   * Delay Power-ups for 1 Minute: Enabled
+   * Potato Timer: Disabled (Default)
+   * Next Pup Indicators: Enabled
+   * Rolling Bomb Behavior: Default
+   * All Powerups Enabled
+   * Combine Juke Juice and Rolling Bomb: Disabled
+   * Gravity: Disabled

+2. Second half settings should be identical to first half settings except overtime should be turned on.
 The initial score must reflect the score at the end of the first half.

-Using the competitive stat user script allows you to easily toggle these settings on and off without manual input.
+3. The [Competitive Stats userscript](https://github.com/Poeticalto/tagpro-comp-stats/raw/stable/tagpro_competitive_stats.user.js) should be used to facilitate group setup and assist with second half setup.

-3. The server will default to Dallas-3.
+4. The server will default to Dallas-3.
 In the event Dallas-3 is unusable, use the Dallas server.
 (This section is subject to change as the servers are modified during the season.)

 ## Article III - Rosters